Osteogenesis imperfecta

 Although there is no cure, most cases of OI do not have a major effect on life expectancy, death during childhood from it is rare, and many adults with OI can achieve a significant degree of autonomy despite disability.
 Maintaining a healthy lifestyle by exercising, eating a balanced diet sufficient in vitamin D and calcium, and avoiding smoking can help prevent fractures.
 Genetic counseling may be sought by those with OI to prevent their children from inheriting the disorder from them.
 Treatment may include acute care of broken bones, pain medication, physical therapy, mobility aids such as leg braces and wheelchairs, vitamin D supplementation, and, especially in childhood, rodding surgery.
 Rodding is an implantation of metal intramedullary rods along the long bones (such as the femur) in an attempt to strengthen them.
 Medical research also supports the use of medications of the bisphosphonate class, such as pamidronate, to increase bone density.
-Bisphosphonates are especially effective in children; however, it is unclear if they either increase quality of life or decrease the rate of fracture incidence.
+Bisphosphonates are especially effective at increasing bone density in children; however, it is unclear if they either increase quality of life or decrease the rate of fracture incidence.

 OI affects only about one in 15,000 to 20,000 people, making it a rare genetic disease.
 Outcomes depend on the genetic cause of the disorder (its type).
 Type I (the least severe) is the most common, with other types comprising a minority of cases.
 Moderate-to-severe OI primarily affects mobility; if rodding surgery is performed during childhood, some of those with more severe types of OI may gain the ability to walk.
 The condition has been described since ancient history.
 The Latinate term osteogenesis imperfecta was coined by Dutch anatomist Willem Vrolik in 1849; translated literally, it means "imperfect bone formation".